6808/6808.github.io/labs/lab1.md

     code](codes/lab1/PositionLogger-swift-blank-4.2.zip).
 2. Unzip it.
 This will create a directory called
     \"PositionLogger-swift-blank\", containing an XCode project.
-3. Open PositionLogger.xcodeproj in XCode on a Mac (recall that the 56-129 athena cluster has Macs available for your use).
+3. Open PositionLogger.xcodeproj in XCode on a Mac.
 Compile and run the app, either on your device or in the simulator (use any of the iPhone simulators.)
 It should show a screen like what you see above.
 Clicking on the Start button should cause it to enter a